thetayloredman/node-vt/README.md

 Welcome to **node-vt**, a VirusTotal API client made by BadBoyHaloCat!

+## Note

+If you are reading this from GitHub, some links will be broken.
+Check out the [docs](https://thetayloredman.github.io/node-vt/)!

 ## What is node-vt?

 node-vt is a VirusTotal API client.
 It provides a simple exported API for your use.